 The principle of light painting photography is the same.
 You’re using a light source to paint a picture on a sheet of blackness.

 But unlike the sparklers, the shapes don’t disappear into the darkness.
 The camera captures the light and holds it still.

 You use an artificial light source as your brush.
 You move it around your frame to create shapes and effects.
-And your camera is set with a long exposure to capture the entire journey of the light.
+And your camera is set with a long

 The long exposure reduces seconds or minutes of movement into one still photograph.

 The light painting technique can be used to spice up many types of photography.
 Many astrological photographers use the technique to light the foreground in their shots.

 9 Tips For Light Painting Photography

 You will need a few pieces of equipment.
 And you’ll need to have some knowledge about the exposure triangle.

 But even if you’re a beginner photographer, we’ll take you through everything you’ll need to create amazing light painting photographs.